 If the Board desires to continue meeting remotely pursuant to the provisions of AB 361, the Board must reconsider the circumstances of the state of emergency every thirty days.
-As described below, the circumstances remain materially similar to those in existence on September 28, 2021 when the Board adopted Resolution No. 078447 first invoking the provisions of AB 361, as well as on October 19, 2021, November 16, 2021, December 14, 2021, and January 11, 2022 when the Board reconsidered the circumstances of the COVID-19 state of emergency.
+As described below, the circumstances, though improved, remain materially similar to those in existence on September 28, 2021 when the Board adopted Resolution No. 078447 first invoking the provisions of AB 361, as well as on October 19, 2021, November 16, 2021, December 14, 2021, January 11, 2022, February 8, 2022, and March 8, 2022 when the Board reconsidered the circumstances of the COVID-19 state of emergency.

-As noted at those times, the County's high vaccination rate, successfully implemented local health measures (such as indoor masking), and best practices by the public (such as voluntary social distancing) have proven effective, in combination, at controlling the local spread of COVID-19.
+As noted at those times, the County's high vaccination rate, successfully implemented local health measures, and best practices by the public have proven effective, in combination, at controlling the local spread of COVID-19.